Sport in Scotland: Snooker

 Scotland has produced many great snooker players over the years, many of which have gone on to win the World Championship.
 Walter Donaldson was the first Scotsman to be crowned World Champion, winning in 1947 and again in 1950.

 In the modern snooker era the most successful Scottish snooker player is Stephen Hendry.
 He has won the World Snooker Championship a record 7 times, winning it 5 years in a row from 1992 onwards and holds the record as being the youngest ever winner, beating Englishman Jimmy White 18 frames to 12 in 1990 aged just 21 years.

 Between 1990 and 2012 Scottish players reached the final on 16 occasions, with Scots winning 12 Championships in that time.
 As well as Hendry's record 7 wins, John Higgins and Graeme Dott have also won the title.

 In 1996, the Scotland Team of Stephen Hendry, John Higgins and Alan McManus won the Snooker World Cup.

 Racquet sports

 Badminton

 BadmintonScotland is the national governing body for the sport of badminton in Scotland.

 There are two major tournaments – the Scottish National Badminton Championships and the Scottish Open.

 Racquets

 There are several former racquets courts in Scotland: Eglinton Castle, Fyvie Castle, Kinloch Castle (Rùm).
-However, the game is not much played any more.
+However, the game's popularity has dwindled.

 Squash

 Squash is played in most major urban centres.

-A notable player of squash, is Peter Nicol.
+A notable squash player is Peter Nicol.
 After initially representing Scotland in international squash, Nicol switched his representation to England in 2001, claiming that he felt he was not receiving sufficient support from Scottish Squash, the national governing body.